-Beef cheeks!
+Let’s talk about beef cheeks!
 The name ‘beef cheek’ refers to the facial cheek muscle of a cow.
 It’s a rather tough and lean cut of meat which requires a slow cooking method.
-But it’s also a bit magical, because given enough cooking time, it transforms into the most gorgeous, gelatinous, velvety, tender meat full of flavour and depth.
+But, it’s also a bit magical, because given enough cooking time, it transforms into the most gorgeous, gelatinous, velvety, tender meat full of depth and flavour.
 For this recipe I used beef cheeks from one of my faves, Cape Grim Beef.
-It’s advisable to pre-order beef cheeks from your butcher, otherwise if you can’t find any something like beef brisket can also be used.
-The reason I used port instead of just red wine is that dark fortified wines add much more depth to the dish plus I wanted something sweeter with vanilla.
+It’s advisable to pre-order beef cheeks from your butcher.
+Otherwise, if you can’t find any cheeks, something like beef brisket can also be used.

-- 2/3 cup port (Sherry can also be used)
+- 2/3 cup of port (Sherry can also be used)

 - 1-2 vanilla beans (depending on size), split